bkuhn/talks/ATO-2015/gpl-business.markdown

 # Copyleft's Business Value Proposition

 + Security through obscurity is known not to work.
-    + Non-source code available software is therefore a security risk.
+    + Software without source code available is therefore a security risk.

 + Enforced Copyleft **assures** that businesses have the source code of the software on which they rely.

-+ Companies need not fear &ldquo;bad actor&rdquo; vendor (or acquisition of their vendor by a bad actor).
++ Companies need not fear a &ldquo;bad actor&rdquo; vendor (or acquisition of their vendor by a bad actor).

 # Copyleft's Business Value Proposition